kelu124/echomods/include/UniBoard.md

 ## TGC (ex goblin board)

 * MD0100 or equivalent for protection of VGC
-* Jumper : to select gain from pot (as per goblin) or from external (0 to 1V) as per goblin
+* Jumper : to select gain from pot (as per goblin) or from external (0 to 1V - connected to the 6x2 header Gain) as per goblin

 ## HV (ex tobo board)